General [+] [-]

 My payment went through, but I didn’t get my credits!
 What do I do?

 Please contact support with your account email and order number.
 For Bitcoin payments, we require sufficient network confirmations before automatically crediting your account.
 Other cryptocurrencies will be processed whenever we are notified by our payment processor.
 This will vary based on the required number of confirmations and the network's confirmation speed.
-If you are paying with a cryptocurrency, please make sure you are including any transaction fees your wallet deducts in your total payment amount.
+If you are paying with a cryptocurrency, please make sure you are including any transaction fees your wallet deducts in your total payment amount and make sure you send exact amounts.
+We do not adjust for nominal differences and sending the incorrect amount can result in delays in processing your order.
 We are not liable for any payments sent to the wrong party or wrong wallet.

 Credits were deducted from my account, but my verification wasn’t successful!
 What do I do?